 Sunburns are something that you don’t often notice until it’s too late and your skin has been burnt real bad.

-Caused by overexposure to UV rays, sunburns can affect anyone regardless of skin color and location.
+Caused by overexposure to UV rays, sunburns can affect anyone.
 The more time you spend outdoors, the more likely you’ll be overexposed to UV rays.
-And as preppers, sunburn can be a grave thing when we’re on the road, heading out to our bug out location (BOL).
+And as preppers, sunburn can be a grave thing when we’re on the road, heading out to our bug out location.

-Sunburns hurt—a lot.
+Sunburns hurt a lot.
 Thankfully, preventing them is relatively easy.
-One of the best ways to avoid sunburns is to lessen overexposure to UV rays.
+One of the best ways how to avoid sunburn is to lessen overexposure to UV rays.

-To avoid overexposure when going out or when headed to a safe location, start early, preferably before the sun is up, and take breaks when UV exposure is at its peak (usually around 10 am-2 pm).
-During these peak hours, seek cover from trees and shades, if you can.
+To prevent overexposure when going out or when headed to a safe location, start early, preferably before the sun is up, and take breaks when UV exposure is at its peak (usually around 10 am-2 pm).
+During these peak hours, seek cover from trees and shade if you can.

-If you’re passing through a hot and arid environment on foot, make sure to get some rest throughout the day.
-If you want to continue later in the afternoon, start walking once the sun is low in the sky to avoid sunburns and dehydration.
+If you’re passing through a hot and arid environment on foot, get some rest throughout the day.
+If you want to continue later in the afternoon, start walking once the sun is low in the sky to avoid sunburn and dehydration.

 Slather On Some Sunscreen

-According to the American Academy of Dermatology, using sunscreen daily helps with sunburn and premature skin aging.
+According to the American Academy of Dermatology, using sunscreen daily helps prevent sunburns and premature skin aging.
 It also reduces the chances of getting melanoma, the most dangerous type of skin cancer.
 They also suggest using sunscreen that’s SPF 30 or higher.
 Apply sunscreen at least 20 minutes before heading out and reapply it along the way as needed.

-Sunburn doesn’t need a complicated treatment regimen.
+Sunburn remedies don’t need to be complicated.
 Often, you can use everyday items to provide relief and facilitate healing.
-You can easily find these items at home and can pack them in your BOB or store in your BOL.
+You can easily find these items at home and can pack them in your BOB or store ’em in your BOL.

 Cool Down and Hydrate

-Sunburns are classified as first degree burns.
+Sunburns are classified as first-degree burns.
 This means that the topmost, superficial layer of the skin is damaged.
-A significant amount of nerve endings are found in this layer, so while sunburns are considered a mild form of burns, it can still hurt like nobody’s business.
+A significant amount of nerve endings are found in this layer, so while sunburn is considered a mild form of burns, it can still hurt like nobody’s business.

 One of the easiest ways to provide relief is water.
 Applying cool water to the skin soothes the damaged layers and helps it recover faster.
-Gentle running water is great but you can also apply cool, damp cloths to the affected area.
+Gentle running water is great, but you can also apply a cool, damp cloth to the affected area.

-Ice works great for sunburns too, but don’t apply it directly onto your skin because that can cause more damage.
-Wrap the ice in a zip baggie or cloth before gently applying it to the skin.
+Ice works great for sunburns, too, but don’t apply it directly onto your skin because that can cause more damage.
+Wrap the ice in a zip baggie or cloth before gently applying it.